 - Master of Arts (MA) in Religion: Biblical Studies

-McNeese State University is a major influence in the rich and cultural and economic success of Southwest Louisiana and continues to lead through innovative education, dynamic programs, dedicated service to the region and beyond.
+Grand Canyon University is Arizona’s premier private Christian university and continues to lead through innovative education, dynamic programs, and dedicated service to the region and beyond.

-General graduate degree admissions requirements include having a minimum 2.0 GPA for all undergraduate work and a minimum 2.75 GPA on all upper division courses.
-Yet, each college may have additional requirements.
+General graduate degree requirements include a 2.8 GPA for all undergraduate studies.
+However, some programs may require a higher minimum GPA or have additional requirements.

 GPA Requirement: 2.0 for Masters, 3.0 for PhD